term(5) — Linux manual page

 tree for entries that correspond to an existing directory,

-and hashed database otherwise.
+and a hashed database otherwise.

 The format has been chosen so that it will be the same on all

-the routine setupterm(3X).
 The file is divided into six parts:

-a) header,
+(a) header,

-b) terminal names,
+(b) terminal names,

-d) numbers,
+(d) numbers,

-e) strings, and
+(e) strings, and

-f) string table.
+(f) a string table.

 The header section begins the file.
 This section contains six